pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-14-avoid-elixir-booby-traps.md

 49 # codepoint for char 1
 ```

-A string on the other and is a **binary**.
+A string on the other end is a **binary**.
 We are not used to this term related to string, coming from other languages.
 Since Elixir uses the Erlang VM, you don't have strings as you are used.
 Only binary representations of strings.

 ```elixir
 iex(1)> "123"